deepak2903/aws-eks-kubernetes-masterclass/04-EKS-Storage-with-EBS-ElasticBlockStore/04-02-SC-PVC-ConfigMap-MySQL/README.md

 ## Step-02: Create following Kubernetes manifests
 ### Create Storage Class manifest
 - https://kubernetes.io/docs/concepts/storage/storage-classes/#volume-binding-mode
 - **Important Note:** `WaitForFirstConsumer` mode will delay the volume binding and provisioning  of a PersistentVolume until a Pod using the PersistentVolumeClaim is created.
+Because of this , the pod & volume will be created in same AZ.
+Incase if we dont specify this parameter , the pod & volume MIGHT get created in 2 different AZ.

 ### Create Persistent Volume Claims manifest
 ```